Best hotels in Orlando

 Waldorf Astoria Orlando does sophistication without getting overly stuffy: With exceptional service standard and an emphasis on dining, the Waldorf Astoria is best for those with refined palates.
 There are 12 food and beverage options boasting signature selections like the Peacock Egg—made with lavender Syrup, Blue Curacao, lemonade and gin over an egg-shaped cube—and the Scotch & Cigar menu.
 The Suite Life Private Dining Experience brings the award-winning plates and wines from Bull & Bear to your room, and local concierge specialists can ensure your favorite treats are stocked in the room before your arrival.
 When you’re not eating, there’s plenty of golf, spa and kids-activities to keep everyone busy.

 The Omni at ChampionsGate has been an Orlando staple since 2004, but 2017 marked a new era for this laidback but refined haunt.
 Omni debuted Orlando’s only wave pool in May of that year and over a dozen new cabanas—the additions joined the property’s existing 850-foot lazy river and kids waterslides.
 The resort also recently unveiled putt-putt, and it will soon welcome 23,000 square feet of tiered deck space and seating.
-More rooms and conference space, a sports training complex, and the onsite Mokara Spa make a stay here hard to beat—especially for active types.
+More rooms and conference space, a sports training complex, and the onsite Mokara Spa make a stay here hard to beat—especially for the active among us.

 There are some properties that proudly carry a dedicated returning clientele, and Orlando’s Villas at Grand Cypress is that kind of place.
 Guests return year after year with wedding and warm weather golf stories in tow: They come back to their beloved spacious quarters (the villas don up to four bedrooms) to remake family memories.
 Villas has that all-American vacation feel thanks to its unmatched recreational offerings.
 There’s a golf academy and club, a racquet club, and even a rock wall.
 To boot, spa treatments can be in done in the privacy of one’s room and kids can stay busy at the game room or waterslide donning pool.
 While there’s plenty to do at Villas, there isn’t much to eat: Villas only houses a pool bar, golf club restaurant and in-room dining, so be prepared to go off-site for any culinary explorations.